 You may decide that a scannable form is not appropriate for your intended audience or program.
 Or perhaps you were unable to find a scan form that meets your needs.
 Whatever the reason, conducting evaluations not using scan forms is valid and appropriate in a lot of situations.
 In fact, for much of Extension’s existence, it was the only way to conduct evaluations.

 Be aware that by not using scan forms, all parts of the evaluation are done by you.
 However, you have total freedom to design and implement the evaluation to best meet your needs, and Organization Development is here to advise and assist at every step of the process.
-Here are some of the suggested basic steps you need to perform (in sequential order):
+Here are some of the suggested basic steps you need to perform, along with some suggested resources: